shadowwalkerzh/custom-docker-images/README.md

 - Login to MySQL: `mysql -uuser -pchangeMe123`

 ### pub-mongodb
 > pub-mongodb is based on MongoDB official images to customize the JSON log file and volumes, set the default root user `root` and password `root`.
 The default MongoDB version is `4.2.0`.
-If you want to use a higher version like `8.0`, please `export IMAGE_TAG=8.0` first and then run the `docker-compose_pub-mongodb.yml`.
+If you want to use a higher version like `8.0`, please edit `options` file with `export IMAGE_VERSION=8.0` first and then run the `docker-compose_pub-mongodb.yml`.

 #### How to run MongoDB 4.2.0?
 - `docker-compose -f https://github.com/shadowwalkerzh/custom-docker-images/blob/develop/db-images/pub-mongodb/docker-compose_pub-mongodb.yml up -d -v`

 #### How to run MongoDB 8.0?
-- `export IMAGE_TAG=8.0`
+- `export IMAGE_VERSION=8.0`
 - `docker-compose -f https://github.com/shadowwalkerzh/custom-docker-images/blob/develop/db-images/pub-mongodb/docker-compose_pub-mongodb.yml up -d -v`

 #### How to access MongoDB from the Docker host?